RMLio/prov4itdata-web-app/docs/REPORT.md

 #### [RML Mapping documents][RML-spec]

-An RML Mapping provides the means to create semantically enriched RDF data from heterogenous (semi-) structured sources, using a declarative set of rules ([RML-spec]).
+An RML Mapping provides the means to create semantically enriched RDF data from heterogenous and (semi-) structured sources, using a declarative set of rules ([RML-spec]).

 #### [RMLMapper][RMLMapper-JAVA]

 - [ ] TODO @gdm Make sure to mention the PROV generation and link to [section](#automatic-data-provenance-generation)

+The [RMLMapper], proxied by the [RMLMapper Web API], processes the  selected [RML Mapping] and yields both the generated [RDF] and [provenance](#automatic-data-provenance-generation) data.

 #### Web App